-The Transforming Neighborhoods Initiative (TNI) is an effort by the County to focus on uplifting neighborhoods in the county that face significant economic, health, public safety and educational challenges.
-Through this initiative the county seeks to improve the quality of life in those neighborhoods, while identifying ways to improve service delivery throughout the county for all residents.
+The Transforming Neighborhoods Initiative (TNI) is an effort by the County to focus on uplifting neighborhoods in the County that face significant economic, health, public safety and educational challenges.
+Through this initiative the County will improve the quality of life in those neighborhoods, while identifying ways to improve service delivery throughout the County for all residents.
 The designated TNI neighborhoods are presented in Figure 2, above, and consist of: Kentland/Palmer Park, Hillcrest Heights/Marlow Heights, Suitland/Coral Hills, Woodlawn/West Lanham Hills, Forestville, Silver Hill, Langley Park, East Riverdale/Bladensburg, and Glassmanor/Oxon Hill.